cdcarter/thinkspace/about.md

 permalink: /about/
 ---

-**Thinkspace** is just another minimalist Jekyll theme that focuses on technical writing.
-Designed for engineers to write their ranting and findings.
+**Thinkspace** is a jekyll theme I gacked, and a place for me to store my rantings and ramblings.
+Each day when I read a thing or learn a thing, it gets logged.